 Step 1: Get Organized

-There is nothing worse than trying to deal with bills, payments and all the paper work that comes with running a business when you’re unorganized.
-Getting organized should be your first step, make piles, sort through boxes and make sure you have everything you need.
-This will make the process of managing your debts so much easier to handle.
+There is nothing worse than trying to deal with bills, payments, and all the paperwork that comes with running a business when you’re unorganized.
+Getting organized should be your first step, make piles, sort through boxes, and make sure you have everything you need.
+This will make the process of managing your debts much easier to handle.

 Step 2: Map out Your Debts

 This is where Excel or some type of spreadsheet program comes in handy.
-You need to create a document that lists all your debts into categorizes, consider the follow categories:
+You need to create a document that lists all your debts into categories, consider the following categories:

-- Debts with high interest rates that’s costing you a lot of money
+- Debts with high-interest rates that are costing you a lot of money

 - Debt that needs to be paid off as soon as possible